News

 Danielle Levy

-Danielle Levy is currently enrolled in University of San Diego’s MBA program with a concentration in Corporate Social Responsibility.
-She is the cohort representative, VP of Student Organizations for the Graduate Student Business Association, and Director of Operations for Net Impact.
+Danielle Levy is an MBA with a concentration in Corporate Social Responsibility.
 Danielle has several years of experience in the sustainability education world and has held various positions in human resources and intern management.
-She also worked at a local coffee shop for about 2 years.
 Danielle is passionate about the ties between sustainability and social impact.
-She spent 8 years in colorguard, including 3 international competitive seasons.

 Related Articles